Disappearance of Richard Colvin Cox: Early life

+Cox as a high school senior in 1946.

 Richard Cox was born in Mansfield, Ohio, on July 25, 1928, the youngest of six children born to Rupert and Minnie (Colvin) Cox.
 Cox's father died when he was ten years old as the result of a diabetic condition that had gone untreated because the Cox family were practicing Christian Scientists.
 His mother owned and operated the family business, the Rupert F. Cox Insurance Agency.

 Cox graduated from Mansfield Senior High School in 1946.
 During his high school years, he told a friend he did not have time to participate on athletic teams because he always had an after-school job.
 In fact, he was sophomore class president, a member of the National Honor Society, an intramural athlete, a member of Hi-Y (High School YMCA) and the sports editor for the school's yearbook.

 During summer vacations in his teen years, Cox worked full-time.
 While working on a road crew in Mansfield, he fell and cut his arm on a scythe.
 He went home for help from his mother, who refused to obtain medical aid because of her Christian Science beliefs.
 The injury became infected and a neighbor brought Cox to a doctor.
 Cox's cut healed, but he sustained a prominent scar.
 (Note: One possibility considered by investigators after Cox's disappearance was whether the disagreement between Cox and his mother over his decision to seek medical treatment might have been contentious enough for Cox to decide to disappear.)